 Solution 1: Expand the pool of comps either by location or time frame.

 Note that it’s ideal if comps come from an accurately defined neighborhood, but when that’s not an option, your agent might have to use a larger geographic radius.
-In the case of rural areas, the nearest comp could be miles away but will at least give an agent some baseline to work from.
-Alternatively, an agent might opt to stretch the definition of “recently sold” back to 6-12 months (rather than the ideal 3-6 months) to find comparables.
+In the case of rural areas, the nearest comp could be miles away but will at least provide some baseline to work from.
+Alternatively, an agent might opt to stretch the definition of “recently sold” back to 6-12 months (rather than the ideal 3-6 months) to find comparable properties.